seojacky/helper-lite-for-pagespeed/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A faster youtube embed.
+A faster your site with image attributes decoding="async" & loading="lazy"

 == Description ==

-A faster youtube embed.
-Renders faster than a sneeze.

-Provide videos with a supercharged focus on visual performance.
-This custom element renders just like the real thing but approximately 224X faster.
+A faster your site with image attributes decoding="async" & loading="lazy".
+Help to Up Your Google Page Speed Score.

 == Installation ==